Last Updated on January 23, 2022

 Okay, so what’s all the fuss?
 Mainly, vintage lenses allow for a different experience photographically.
 In many cases the construction of the lens is unique.
 The lens has characteristics that won’t be found photographing with anything else

-A marked difference can be found in the way vintage lenses render colour and sharpness.
+A marked difference can be found in the way vintage lenses render color and sharpness.
 It could be just the certain something you are looking for.

 Of course, that is until someone writes an article online about a particular lens and its price hits the stratosphere like a Series V rocket.